silnrsi/font-payap-lanna/documentation/source/resources.md

 ## Text conversion

 These fonts are encoded according to [The Unicode Standard](http://unicode.org).
+There may be future changes to Unicode that regularize the encoding for Tai Tham (Lanna).
+This project will be updated to track those changes.

 If you have text that uses a legacy, non-Unicode encoding there are tools that can help you convert that text for use with Unicode fonts.
 See [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).